CharlieGreenman/angular-material-virtual-scroll-cdk-table/README.md

 # Solves virtual scrolling with angular data table

-We could allow for virtual dom alongside angular as of now and solve everything
+We could allow for virtual mode alongside angular across all the things and improve angular performance as well